Sherrin

 The people look tropical too.
 You meet a new species, looking like a marsupial winged, feathered monkey with a big-eyed catlike face--koreens, natives of the equatorial Diomedes Cluster.
 They've spread up the very island chain you plan to fly the other way, the Rodonis Is.
 But no farther.
 This is the one subtropical land in Roland.
 Only a few koreen families live on Nicor, and none on Sherrin; winters get too cold.

 In a way, this ignorance is a shadow cast by wings.
-Flight served Lyrans well, building a cosmopolitan culture with much lower technology than Earth required--but flight has hidden costs, too.
-And one is spotty exploration of the deep seas.
+Flight, effortless birdlike flight, is a fond dream for us, but an everyday reality for Lyrans.
+Over all it's served them well, helping them build a cosmopolitan culture with much lower technology than Earth required--but flight has hidden costs, too.
+One is impatience with sail and poorly developed shipping except along sheltered coasts.
+It looks like Polynesia, but the people aren't.
+They're just not sailors.

-South of Ayoch, the isles grow warm, but small too--and the gaps grow long.
-It's 7500 km (4700 mi) to Diomedes, on the equator!
-You fall into a rhythm--fly all day to reach a green islet, sleep all night and half the next day, find water, eat and sleep again, preparing for a new marathon starting at dawn.
+South of Ayoch, the Rodonis Isles grow warmer, but smaller too--and the gaps grow longer.
+You fall into a rhythm--fly all day to reach a green islet, sleep all night and half the next day, find water, collect fruit from the orchards reserved for travelers, eat and sleep again, preparing for a new marathon starting at dawn.

 Map of Lyr, a world-building experiment.
 Click a feature to go there.